resthub/resthub.org/tutorial/spring.rst

 1. **Generate a Resthub2 template project structure**

-   You can choose which template to use : pure Java Spring server template or Server + Client template if you plan to provide a RIA client for your app based on `Resthub Spring Stack`
+   You can choose which template to use: pure Java Spring server template or Server + Client template if you plan to provide a RIA client for your app based on `Resthub Spring Stack`

    Choose groupId `org.resthub.training`, artifactId `jpa-webservice`, package `org.resthub.training` and version `1.0-SNAPSHOT`.